 The FBAR can be filed separately if:

-If both spouses own qualifying accounts, but the accounts are not jointly owned, you will each need to file a separate FBAR.
+If both spouses own qualifying accounts and the accounts are not jointly owned, you will each need to file a separate FBAR.

 Example: You and your husband have joint checking and savings accounts in Canada.
 You also have an individual retirement account managed in Canada.
 You and your husband will need to file separate FBAR forms.